RikudouSage/GogDownloader/README.md

-      --retry-delay=RETRY-DELAY                                The delay in seconds between each retry. [default: 1] --skip-errors                                            Skip games that for whatever reason couldn't be downloaded --idle-timeout=IDLE-TIMEOUT                              Set the idle timeout in seconds for http requests [default: 3] -h, --help                                                   Display help for the given command.
+      --retry-delay=RETRY-DELAY                                The delay in seconds between each retry. [default: 1] --skip-errors                                            Skip games that for whatever reason couldn't be downloaded --idle-timeout=IDLE-TIMEOUT                              Set the idle timeout in seconds for http requests [default: 3] --chunk-size=CHUNK-SIZE                                  The chunk size in MB.
+Some file providers support sending parts of a file, this options sets the size of a single part.
+Cannot be lower than 5 [default: 10]
+  -h, --help                                                   Display help for the given command.
 When no command is given display help for the list command
   -q, --quiet                                                  Do not output any message -V, --version                                                Display this application version